 With hardly a few days left for gate it’s important to prepare for it and also juggle with time management.
-Here are a few tips that will help you do the same.
+Here are a few GATE 2018 Preparation Tips that will help you do the same.

 1. How many hours should u spend on daily practice?